Free GEO Audit for Shopify: Check Your AI Visibility in 5 Minutes

 Generative engines do not read your marketing copy the way a human does.
 They look for facts, specifications, comparisons, and answers to specific questions.

 Conversational content - that directly answers the questions buyers ask - is significantly better understood and cited by AI.
-According to the Princeton NLP Group (2024), content structured in question-answer format is cited 40% more often in generative responses than equivalent narrative content.
+According to the Princeton NLP Group, content enriched with statistics gains +41% visibility in generative responses, the most effective method tested ([Princeton GEO, 2024](https://arxiv.org/pdf/2311.09735)).

 If AI crawlers cannot access your store, nothing else matters.
 AI accessibility rests on 3 technical elements: